 Mark’s research is focused on the Flying Machine Arena, specifically on selected topics for increasing autonomy of the system.
-It can be broken down into the following three sections:
+It can be broken down into the following sections:

 Trajectory generation for quadrocopters

 The problem to be solved here is that of finding the inputs which will take a quadrocopter from its current state, to a desired end state, in a given amount of time.
 This occurs, for example, if a quadrocopter is tasked with hitting a ball towards a target, or has to land on a moving platform.
 A key requirement is that these trajectories must be solvable in real time, so that they can be used in feedback by the system to correct for disturbances and adapt to changing situations.
 See it in action!

 Fault tolerance and failure mitigation

 The Flying Machine Arena is a large and complex system, but one that we would like to be able to confidently show people.
 One of the resulting challenges is making sure that the system reacts well to failures and faults.
 Examples of such faults include a failure of the global sensing system, failure of the radio communication system or actuator failure on the vehicles.
 See it in action here, and here.